SymfonyCasts/symfony6/sfcasts/ep3-doctrine/migrations.md

 ## Executing the Migration

-Ok... so how do we now *execute* this migration?
+Ok... so how do we *execute* this migration?
 Back at your terminal, run:

 ```terminal
 symfony console doctrine:migrations:migrate